Privacy Policy

 As established by the U.S. Department of Commerce.

 With respect to the collection, use and retention of personal information transferred from the European Union to the United States.
-Gadget Advisor has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+Belwi has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.

 If there is any conflict between the terms of this privacy policy and the Privacy Shield Principles, the Privacy Shield Principles shall prevail.

-Organizations must also enter into a contract with the third-party controller that states that such data may only be processed for limited, specified purposes in accordance with the consent provided by the individual and that the recipient will provide the same level of protection as the Principles and will notify the organization if it determines that it can no longer meet this obligation.
+Organizations must also enter into a contract with the external controller that states that such data may only be processed for limited and specified purposes in accordance with the consent provided by the individual and that the recipient will provide the same level of protection as the Principles and will notify the organization if it determines that it can no longer meet this obligation.

-The contract shall provide that when such a determination is made, the external controller shall cease processing or take other reasonable and appropriate steps to remedy.
+The contract shall stipulate that when such a determination is made, the external controller shall cease processing or take other reasonable and appropriate steps to remedy it.

 2. GENERAL DESCRIPTION

-While the United States and the European Union share the goal of enhancing privacy protection, the United States takes a different approach to privacy than that taken by the European Union.
+While the United States and the European Union share the goal of improving privacy protection, the United States takes a different approach to privacy than the European Union.
 The United States uses a sectoral approach that relies on a combination of legislation, regulation and self-regulation.

-2. In order to rely on the Privacy Shield to effect transfers of personal data from the EU, an organization must self-certify its adherence to the Principles to the Department of Commerce (or its designee) (“the Department”).
+1. In order to rely on the Privacy Shield to effect transfers of personal data from the EU, an organization must self-certify its adherence to the Principles to the Department of Commerce (or its designee) (“the Department”).
 While decisions by organizations to join the Privacy Shield are entirely voluntary, actual compliance is mandatory: organizations that self-certify with the Department and publicly declare their commitment to adhere to the Principles must fully comply with the Principles.
-To join the Privacy Shield, an organization must (a) be subject to the investigatory and enforcement powers of the Federal Trade Commission (the “FTC”), the Department of Transportation or another statutory body that effectively ensures compliance with the Principles (other U.S. statutory bodies recognized by the EU may be included as an annex in the future); (b) publicly declare its commitment to comply with the Principles; (c) publicly disclose its privacy policies in accordance with these Principles; and (d) fully implement them.
-An organization’s failure to comply is enforceable under Section 5 of the Federal Trade Commission Act Prohibiting Unfair and Deceptive Acts in or Affecting Commerce (15 USC § 45 (a)) or other laws or regulations prohibiting such acts.
+To join the Privacy Shield, an organization must (a) be subject to the investigatory and enforcement powers of the Federal Trade Commission (the “FTC”), the Department of Transportation or other statutory body that effectively ensures compliance with the Principles (other U.S. statutory bodies recognized by the EU may be included as an annex in the future); (b) publicly declare its commitment to comply with the Principles; (c) publicly disclose its privacy policies in accordance with these Principles; and (d) fully implement them.
+An organization’s failure to comply is enforceable under Section 5 of the Federal Trade Commission Act prohibiting unfair and deceptive acts in or affecting commerce (15 USC § 45 (a)) or other laws or regulations prohibiting such acts.

-6. Organizations are required to apply the Principles to all personal data transferred pursuant to the Privacy Shield after entering the Privacy Shield.
-An organization that chooses to extend the benefits of the Privacy Shield to human resources personal information transferred from the EU for use in the context of an employment relationship should indicate this when self-certifying to the Department and comply with the requirements set out in the Supplementary Principle on Self-Certification.
+5. Organizations are required to apply the Principles to all personal data transferred under the Privacy Shield after joining the Privacy Shield.
+An organization that chooses to extend the benefits of the Privacy Shield to human resources personal information transferred from the EU for use in the context of an employment relationship must so indicate when it self-certifies to the Department and complies with the requirements set out in the Supplementary Principle on Self-Certification.

-7. U.S. law will apply to questions of interpretation and enforcement of the relevant Privacy Shield Principles and policies by Privacy Shield organizations, except where such organizations have committed to cooperate with European data protection authorities (“DPAs”).
+6. U.S. law will apply to questions of interpretation and enforcement of the Principles and relevant privacy policies by Privacy Shield organizations, except where such organizations have undertaken to cooperate with European data protection authorities (“DPAs”).
 Unless otherwise stated, all provisions of the Principles apply where relevant.

 8. Definitions:

-A. “Personal data” and “personal information” are data about an identified or identifiable individual that are within the scope of the Directive, received by an organization in the United States of the European Union and recorded in any form.
+1. “Personal data” and “personal information” means data about an identified or identifiable individual that is within the scope of the Directive, received by an organization in the United States of the European Union and recorded in any form.

-B. “Processing” of Personal Data means any operation or set of operations which is performed on Personal Data, whether or not by automated means, such as collection, recording, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure. or dissemination and erasure or destruction.
+2. “Processing” of Personal Data means any operation or set of operations which is performed upon Personal Data, whether or not by automated means, such as collection, recording, organization, storage, adaptation or alteration, retrieval, consultation, use, disclosure. or dissemination and erasure or destruction.

-10. Provided that the Commission Decision on the adequacy of protection provided by the EU-US Privacy Shield shall apply to Iceland.
+5. Provided that the Commission Decision on the adequacy of protection provided by the EU-US Privacy Shield applies to Iceland, Liechtenstein and Norway, the Privacy Shield Package will cover both the European Union and these three countries.
 Provided that the Commission Decision on the adequacy of protection provided by the EU-US Privacy Shield applies to Iceland, Liechtenstein and Norway, the Privacy Shield Package will cover both the European Union and these three countries.
 Accordingly, references to the EU and its member states shall be construed to include Iceland, Liechtenstein and Norway.

-i. readily available independent recourse mechanisms through which each individual’s complaints and disputes are promptly investigated and resolved at no cost to the individual and with reference to the Principles, and damages are awarded where provided for by applicable law or private sector initiatives;
+i. readily available independent recourse mechanisms whereby each individual’s complaints and disputes are promptly investigated and resolved at no cost to the individual and with reference to the Principles, and damages are awarded where applicable law or private sector initiatives so provide;

 iii.
-Obligations to remedy problems arising from non-compliance with the Principles by organizations that announce their adherence to them and the consequences for such organizations.
+Obligations to remedy problems arising from non-compliance with the Principles by organizations that advertise their adherence to the Principles and the consequences for such organizations.
 Sanctions should be sufficiently stringent to ensure compliance by organizations.

-C. Organizations are required to arbitrate complaints and follow the terms set forth in Annex I, provided that an individual has invoked binding arbitration by notifying the organization in question and following the procedures and subject to the conditions set forth in Annex I.
+1. Organizations are required to arbitrate claims and follow the terms set forth in Annex I, provided that a person has invoked binding arbitration by notifying the organization concerned and following the procedures and subject to the conditions set forth in Annex I.

-re.
-In the context of a onward transfer, a Privacy Shield organization has responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers it to a third party acting as an agent on its behalf.
-The Privacy Shield organization will remain liable under the Principles if its agent processes such personal information in a manner inconsistent with the Principles, unless the organization demonstrates that it is not responsible for the event that gave rise to the harm.
+2. In the context of a onward transfer, a Privacy Shield organization has responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers it to a third party acting as an agent on its behalf.
+The Privacy Shield organization will remain liable under the Principles if its agent processes such personal information in a manner inconsistent with the Principles, unless the organization demonstrates that it is not responsible for the event giving rise to the harm.

-In accordance with the Privacy Shield Principles, Gadget Advisor is committed to resolving complaints about our collection or use of your personal information.
-Individuals in the European Union who have inquiries or complaints regarding our Privacy Shield policy should first contact Gadget Advisor.
+In accordance with the Privacy Shield Principles, Belwi is committed to resolving complaints about our collection or use of your personal information.
+Individuals in the European Union who have inquiries or complaints regarding our Privacy Shield policy should first contact Belwi.

-TO USE INFORM INDIVIDUALS THAT THEIR ORGANIZATION HAS SELECTED A PRIVATE SECTOR DISPUTE RESOLUTION PROVIDER.
+TO USE TO INFORM INDIVIDUALS THAT YOUR ORGANIZATION HAS SELECTED A PRIVATE SECTOR DISPUTE RESOLUTION PROVIDER.

-FOR YOUR USE INFORM INDIVIDUALS THAT YOUR ORGANIZATION WILL COOPERATE WITH EU DPAS AND/OR THE EU AND U.S. FEDERAL DATA PROTECTION AND INFORMATION COMMISSIONER.
+FOR YOUR USE INFORM INDIVIDUALS THAT YOUR ORGANIZATION WILL COOPERATE WITH THE EU DPAS AND/OR THE FEDERAL DATA PROTECTION AND INFORMATION COMMISSIONER OF THE EU AND THE US.